Kenworth W900: ICON900 (2015)

-On the 25th anniversary of the W900L a limited edition model was released: the ICON900.
+On the 25th anniversary of the W900L, a limited-edition model was released: the ICON900.
 This model is available in limited production numbers and comes with nearly the entire catalog of chrome "brightwork" as well as unique badges to distinguish itself from the standard W900L.

-W900L Limited Edition (2023)
+Kenworth 100 (2023)

 To commemorate the centennial of Kenworth, a 900-unit W900L Limited Edition was offered during 2023 production.
 Offered with the 86-inch Studio Sleeper, 72-inch Flat Top sleeper, and extended day cab, the interior was automatically upgraded to the Limited Edition Diamond VIT trim (in all-black).
 On the glovebox, each unit featured a special badge and their sequential build number.
 The option package included "Kenworth 100" badging on the sleeper exterior, sofa bed, seats, sun visor, and exhaust shields.
 A "Centennial" paint striping design was offered as an option (on sleeper cabs), with red frame rails and special-design "Kenworth 100" wheels included as part of the exterior.

 Alongside the W900L Limited Edition, a T680 Signature Edition was also created to commemorate the 100th anniversary of Kenworth.

+Legacy Edition (2025–2026)

+A 1,000-unit final edition marking the end of W900 production, featuring vintage 1966 hood badges, Cummins X15 engine in legacy beige, and premium Diamond VIT interiors across multiple sleeper configurations.

 In popular culture

 Through its half-century of production, the Kenworth W900 and its many variants have appeared numerous times on film and television.
 One of the most famous appearances of the model line is in the 1977 film Smokey and the Bandit (alongside the Pontiac Trans Am).
 Of the three W900s, driven by Jerry Reed, one example is a 1973; two are from 1974.
 The W900B was prominent in the 1989 James Bond film Licence to Kill; initially offered as a limited edition commemorating the film.
 Several W990s, along with some T680s, are seen in the 2021 movie The Ice Road.

 In television, the W900 was centrally featured in a number of appearances.
 Claude Akins appeared in a two-tone green 1974 W900A in the series Movin' On.
 The W900 also appeared in the French educational television program C'est pas sorcier.
 Numerous B-cab models were prominent in the series Ice Road Truckers.

 A black Kenworth W900 is driven by country singer Terri Clark in her "Dirty Girl" video.

 A Kenworth W900 is seen in country singer Tara Thompson's music video, "Someone To Take Your Place".

 The Kenworth W900 is also featured in the 2016 truck driving simulation game American Truck Simulator.